traderjoe-xyz/joe-docs/docs/SDK/removeLiquidity.md

 ### Set amount slippage tolerance and get minimum amounts to remove

 When removing liquidity, we can specify the minimum token amounts we expect to withdraw.
-This is because there could be amount slippages as the bins' `reserveX`, `reserveY` and `totalLiquidity` continue changing.
+This is because there could be amount slippages as the bins' `reserveX`, `reserveY` and `totalLiquidity` are constantly changing as others users swap or add/remove liquidity.

 ```js
 // set amounts slippage tolerance; 0.5% in this example